 Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and malperfusion of the abdominal organs and lower extremities.
 Symptoms vary with the anomaly's severity and range from headache, chest pain, cold extremities, fatigue, and leg claudication to fulminant heart failure and shock.
 A soft bruit may be heard over the coarctation site.
 Diagnosis is by echocardiography or by CT or MR angiography.
 Treatment is balloon angioplasty with stent placement, or surgical correction.

 Coarctation of the aorta accounts for 6 to 8% of congenital heart anomalies.
-It occurs in 10 to 20% of patients with Turner's syndrome.
+It occurs in 10 to 20% of patients with Turner syndrome.
 The male:female ratio is 2:1.

-Coarctation of the aorta usually occurs at the proximal thoracic aorta just beyond the left subclavian artery.
-It rarely involves the abdominal aorta.
+Coarctation of the aorta usually occurs at the proximal thoracic aorta just beyond the left subclavian artery and before the opening of the ductus arteriosus.
+Coarctation rarely involves the abdominal aorta.
+Thus, in utero and before the patent ductus arteriosus (PDA) closes, much of the cardiac output bypasses the coarctation via the PDA.
 Coarctation may occur alone or with various other congenital anomalies (eg, bicuspid aortic valve, ventricular septal defect, aortic stenosis, patent ductus arteriosus, mitral valve disorders, intracerebral aneurysms).

 Untreated coarctation may result in left ventricular failure, rupture of the aorta, intracranial hemorrhage, hypertensive encephalopathy, and hypertensive cardiovascular disease during adulthood.